uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

     ./bin/bulk-issue-queue -c ./settings --type scan --key sn12345678

 Run without arguments for a more full description of options

+## Live File Cleanup

+`delete-live-done-issues` is a tool which removes all files NCA tracks after their corresponding batch has been marked "archived" for four weeks (to ensure it's safe to remove them).
+This should be run regularly to prevent disk space exhaustion - holding onto hundreds of gigs of TIFFs that are backed up outside NCA, for instance.

+## Database Migration

+To simplify database table creation / updating, the `migrate-database` binary is provided.
+We'll generally mention in the release notes / changelog that a version requires database migrations and give the example command to run this, so it isn't typically something you would run on your own, but it's also harmless if you do run it manually - it won't re-run any database update scripts that have already run.

+## Purge Dead Issues

+`purge-dead-issues` is useful to move all "stuck" issues out of NCA and into the configured problem folder.
+The original files will be moved, and the full activity log stored as a text file to help identify how to fix whatever problem prevented curators (or NCA job runners) from processing an issue.

 ## Other Tools